ThibautBremand/2D-MMORPG-server/README.md

 # 2D-MMORPG-server
 The server for 2D-MMORPG, written in Golang.
 For the client, please see https://github.com/ThibautBremand/2D-MMORPG-client
+For the characters and gamemaps creation interfaces, please see https://github.com/ThibautBremand/2D-MMORPG-character-creator

 This server handles communications from users, and interacts with the databases accordingly.
 It uses Redis and PostgreSQL.